 Hi Sewing Friends!

-I’m so excited to be part of the launch of the stunning new pattern released by Helen’s Closet – it’s the Suki Kimono – aka the ultimate in loungewear.
+I’m so excited to be part of the launch of the stunning new pattern released by Helen’s Closet – it’s the Suki Robe – aka the ultimate in loungewear.
 Trust me on this, you need this robe in your life!
-There’s 20% off in the launch week too!

-I’d seen a few Kimono-type patterns popping up across social media recently which certainly got the idea of sewing one up germinating in my little mind – but none of them ticked all the boxes for me; mostly as they were designed as outerwear pieces.
-As someone who practically lives in PJ’s/loungewear, I knew I wanted a long-length robe with full on Kimono sleeves, cuff and neck bands, long (preferably anchored) waist ties and, of course, pockets.
+I’d seen a few of this style pattern popping up across social media recently which certainly got the idea of sewing one up germinating in my little mind – but none of them ticked all the boxes for me; mostly as they were designed as outerwear pieces.
+As someone who practically lives in PJ’s/loungewear, I knew I wanted a long-length robe with full on sleeves, cuff and neck bands, long (preferably anchored) waist ties and, of course, pockets.
 The Suki has all of these plus the addition of an inner tie to keep things nicely secure and the added little touch of a hanging loop.
+Since its original launch, the size range on this pattern has been expanded and is now available in sizes 0-30.
+There is also lots of online support for the sewing of this robe, including a sew-a-long!

-It comes in two lengths, long like mine or a shorter length, perfect for a poolside Kimono!
+The Suki comes in two lengths, long like mine or a shorter length, perfect for a poolside robe!
 It has a reasonably close fit at the shoulders and upper back, a flattering but relaxed fit at the waist and flares out more at the hip.
 Perfect loungewear!
 You can see why the email from Helen just felt so serendipitous – it was everything I’d been looking for!

 The pattern itself is aimed at ‘Adventurous Beginners’, however Helen has cleverly thrown in a couple of optional touches to raise it to ‘Intermediate’ should you wish.
 I’d say, if you want to keep it simple, lengthen the front band (especially if you’re not using a contrasting fabric) and keep your inner front and sleeve band seams exposed.
 I did the short version of the front bands even though I wasn’t using a contrast, as part of the testing process, and then topstitched my band seams – I wanted that topstitching detail.
 You have plenty of wiggle room in determining where your inner and outer ties go so they sit at your natural waist.
 In fact the only alteration I made was to take out a couple of inches from the overall length of the robe – it’s drafted for a woman of 5.6″.
 I love how it turned out!